I have an eighteen year-old retired Polo horse that suffers from a syndrome known as “Tying Up.”

 “Tying up” in horses is similar to magnesium shortage in humans.
 If left untreated, it can lead to kidney shutdown, metabolic breakdown and death.

-Bute is a NSAID for horses, similar to Motrin or Tylenol.
+The traditional medicinal response is to give the horse two milligrams of “bute.”
+Bute is an NSAID for horses, similar to Motrin or Tylenol.
 It can cause liver damage and increases colic.
 The tube for a one-month supply is $42USD.

-Full tablespoon of my cannabis oil directly over his back, massage while hot walking.
+Instead of that, I now use a full tablespoon of my cannabis oil directly over his back, and massage while hot walking.
 And I’ll smear a 1/2 tsp onto his gums.

 NOTE: too much cannabis oil will knock down a horse into a snoring 900 lb stoner… so be conservative.